-Camp Glory Farm is a ministry of Siloam Missionary Homes.
+Camp Glory Farm @ Siloam Missionary Homes

 *TCKs-Third Culture Kids

 Camp Glory Farm @ Watson’s Place

-Kendric Peoples began as a summer intern in 2017.
+Kendric began as a summer intern in 2017.
 As the summer ended, she felt the Lord leading her to remain a while longer.
 After serving as in intern for 2 1/2 years, Kendric felt this was the place the Lord had for her to serve Him.
 Her dedication and hard work showed her passion to be a part of Camp Glory Farm and so she was brought on staff in January 2020.
 Her experiences here at Siloam have allowed her the opportunity for personal as well as spiritual growth.
 One area in which she has grown is in her desire to help the families by making the farm more accessible.